georgia-tech-db/evadb/docs/source/overview/faq.rst

 ===
 FAQ
 ===

-These are some Frequently Asked Questions that we've seen pop up for EvaDB DB.
+These are some Frequently Asked Questions that we've seen pop up for EvaDB.

 If you still have questions after reading this FAQ,  please reach out on `our Slack <https://join.slack.com/t/eva-db/shared_invite/zt-1i10zyddy-PlJ4iawLdurDv~aIAq90Dg>`__!